SK8-PTY-LTD/SK8Tech_Document/en/introduction/README.md

 We provide one-stop Digital Solutions to small to medium business.
 Transform your culture and operations to execute more efficiently.

 For eligible StartUps, we incubate the company, and provide necessary business, marketing, design, and technology skills.
-Because we believe in winning together.
+If we win, we win together.

 We provide the technical support to tech StartUps